-1) Your LinkedIn intro is more about your professional story than on selling your biggest success.

-2) But, you should absolutely mention any professional success and your professional motivations. ie Why you do what you do.

-3) Write in the first person, writing in the third person is generally outdated and may make you look arrogant.
+- 1) Your LinkedIn intro is more about your professional story than on selling your biggest success. - 2) But, you should absolutely mention any professional success and your professional motivations. ie Why you do what you do. - 3) Write in the first person.
+Writing in the third person is generally outdated and might make you look arrogant.
 It can oftentimes be easier to "speak" your intro as if you were giving a 40 second pitch, and after refining it, then convert that pitch into written text.
 By using this strategy, you will sound more conversational and casual in your intro.
 Describe Prior Job Experience

-Company

-SocialChorus

-Location

-San Francisco Bay Area

-I am currently working in this role

-Start Date End Date

-July March

-Description

 SocialChorus is an enterprise communications platform focused on the helping the world's largest companies better reach their frontline works.
-While there, I worked in sales development - sourcing and

-How To Write Job Descriptions

-For each of your prior roles, you should write a job description that follows these four guidelines:

-1- Use short and direct sentences in your job description.
-Don't write a novel.

-2- Include professional highlights from your time there.
-If you have any statistics or stories that epitomize your time in this role, include them.

-3- Describe what you learned while in that role.
-How did you develop as a professional?

-4- Think about how your job descriptions contribute to your "story" as a professional.
-As much as possible, your job descriptions should make sense as natural progressions in your career.
+While there, I worked in sales development - sourcing and How To Write Job Descriptions For each of your prior roles, you should write a job description that follows these four guidelines: - 1- Use short and direct sentences in your job description.
+Don't write a novel. - 2- Include professional highlights from your time there.
+If you have any statistics or stories that epitomize your time in this role, include them. - 3- Describe what you learned while in that role.
+How did you develop as a professional? - 4- Think about how your job descriptions contribute to your "story" as a professional.
+As much as possible, your job descriptions should make sense as a natural progression.
+A short but informative job description can spark a recruiter's interest, resulting in a connection request.
+Recruiters are also oftentimes searching for pros based on "keywords" in their profile.
+More words = more exposure.
 Include Data & Stories in Profile

 What Stories to Include This tip was covered in the past section, but the nuances of properly integrating stories into your profile are hard to get right.
 In general, people remember stories, numbers, and images much better than they remember generic descriptions.
 This is also why your profile photo is so important.

 When a recruiter or hiring manager is reviewing your profile, you'll want them to remember at least 2 or 3 major take-aways about why you're a good fit for their role.
 So, here are some examples of good stories:

-That time you landed the big client That time you worked on the big project That time you assisted with a major marketing program That time you helped launch an important product Taking time to hone your stories can pay dividends later on.
-Imagine getting that dream C-Suite job offer via LinkedIn.
-(It happens.)
+That time you landed the big client That time you worked on the big project That time you assisted with a major marketing program That time you helped launch an important product Don't worry if none of these examples works.
+Everyone has something to be proud of.
+You can get creative.
+Connect With Recruiters

-Connect With Other Executives